 - That’s it!
 Go hiking, go fishing, do whatever.
 At the end of the day come back, dig up the oven and your meal will be hot and ready.

-- Select the right pot.
-Never buy a Dutch oven without legs.
+1. Select the right pot.
+Never buy a Dutch oven without legs unless you have some alternate means of setting them above the coals.
 Flat bottoms are notoriously hard to cook in, because you cannot regulate the coals underneath properly.
 Make sure the lid fits securely, with no gaps.
 The center of the lid should have a handle so you can remove it with ease, and don’t forget to make sure the wire handle itself is strong and easy to move.
 Pick a medium sized pot, 12”.
 It holds enough stew for 6-10 people, and is large enough to do a little baking in.
 Larger pots are very heavy, smaller ones don’t hold enough.

 So there you have it, folks.
-Remember these three things and you will do more than make a meal—you’ll make history!
+Remember these four things and you will do more than make a meal—you’ll make history!
 For Dutch oven recipes, click here.